-What kinds of contexts are ideal for expression of autism?
+What kinds of contexts are ideal for certain expressions of Autism?

 Here are some examples that immediately spring to mind: